-My group primarily use zebrafish as a model species to study interactions between molecular (genetic/epigenetic) and environmental (e.g., alcohol, stress) factors, and the associated neural circuits, that underlie several neuropsychiatric, neurodevelopmental, and neurodegenerative disorders.
+My group's primary research interest concerns understanding the biology underlying a range of neuropsychiatric, neurodevelopmental, and neurodegenerative disorders.
+We primarily use zebrafish as a model species to study interactions between molecular (genetic/epigenetic) and environmental (e.g., alcohol, stress) factors, and the associated neural circuits, that underlie several such disorders (eg ADHD, Alzheimer's Addiction).
 We then translate these finding to humans, and have an active clinical research programme (with Portsmouth Hospitals University NHS Trust).
 Our approach is theoretically guided by the principles of precision medicine, i.e., that understanding the biology of conditions will help develop individualised treatments for patients.
-We employ a broad range of research methodologies, spanning psychopharmacology, neuroscience, genetics, psychology (and animal behaviour) and public health.
+We employ a broad range of research methodologies, spanning psychopharmacology, neuroscience, genetics, psychology and public health.

-We currently receive funding from INTERREG Channel (EU); CAPES Foundation (Brazil); Foundation for Liver Research; NIHR Clinical Research Network (CRN); ESRC [via South Coast DTP]; Alzheimer’s Research UK; Petroleum Technology Development Fund (Nigeria).
+My group is currenty supported by grants from NC3Rs; Dstl (Porton Down); INTERREG Channel (EU); Foundation for Liver Research; NIHR Clinical Research Network (CRN); ESRC [via South Coast DTP]; Alzheimer’s Research UK; Petroleum Technology Development Fund (Nigeria).